 New Year’s Eve is almost here!
 Are you ready for 2016?!

-For this short video, I’ve combined my love for painted cakes and bright colors to create the simplest design ever (but I still love it!)
-Make sure to find a few additional details and notes beneath the video.
-Best wishes for a happy & healthy 2016!
-Thank you so much for being a part of our site! xoxo
+For this year’s New Year’s Eve cake tutorial, I’ve combined my love for painted cakes and bright colors to create the simplest design ever (but I still love it!)

 Of course this design works for any size cake, but mine is a 6 inch double barrel (tall!) cake, frosted with this Classic Vanilla Buttercream recipe.
 Any crusting frosting will do.
 If it doesn’t crust, you won’t be able to paint it as easily.

 You’ll need a soft paintbrush or two (that hasn’t been used with actual paint!) ;0)

 Vodka or lemon extract (the alcohol makes the “paint” dry quickly).